learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 referred to as different things depending on what they store.
 Key/value pairs like `greeting` and `time` are also referred to as _properties_ of an Object.
 Properties that store a function expression as a value, like `time`, are referred to as _methods_ of the object.
-The `phrases` object, then, has two properties we've defined, one of which is a method.
+The `phrases` object we've defined, then, has two properties, one of which is a method.

 We've gotten used to creating objects using the object literal notation, using curly braces to wrap comma separated properties: